If you need assistance, contact the TCC Information Center at 757-822-1122.

 Checks or money orders payable to Tidewater Community College may be sent to one of the business offices.
 Be sure to include the student’s full name, address, student ID number and a phone number with the payment.

-Pay for books and supplies separately at TCC Barnes & Noble bookstores.
+Payments for books and supplies should be paid separately at the TCC Barnes & Noble bookstores.

 Virginia College Savings Plan